 - provide you with other information which we feel may interest you.
 This may include newsletters, tips, updates, information in relation to fundraising campaigns, voluntary surveys or questionnaires for you to complete, details of relevant volunteering opportunities, and details of any promotions and competitions we are running.
 We may also send you details of events we think you may be interested in attending;

-- administer all aspects of being a Patron of Kew or your membership of Friends of Kew and Friends of Wakehurst;
+- administer all aspects of being a Patron of Kew or your Kew membership and Wakehurst membership;

 - analyse and understand how people use our websites and digital products so we can improve and personalise the experience for users and reflect your preferences and previous interactions;